London in the 1660s

-- Because so many people lived and worked in London, traffic would be very bad – traffic jams could last for hours.
+- Because so many people lived and worked in London, traffic was very bad.

-- You wouldn’t usually have seen actresses before the 1660s – it was rare for women to act in plays until after 1660.
+- You wouldn’t usually have seen actresses before the 1660s as it was rare for women to act in plays until after 1660.

 - In the 1660s, people didn’t really bother trying to throw rubbish away in the right places.
 Anything from old food to broken tools and toys would end up in the River Thames, which is where people would also wash up and even empty the toilet.